HelloZeroNet/ZeroNet/README.md

 #### alternative script
  - after installing general dependencies and cloning repo (as above), run `start-venv.sh` which will create a virtual env for you and install python requirements
+ - more convenience scripts to be added soon

 ## Current limitations

 * File transactions are not compressed
 * No private sites
 * No DHT support
-* Centralized elements like zeroid
+* Centralized elements like zeroid (we're working on this!)
-* No reliable spam protection
+* No reliable spam protection (and on this too)
+* Doesn't work directly from browser (one of the top priorities for mid-future)
+* No data transparency

 ## How can I create a ZeroNet site?